hsherl/hsherl.github.io/content/teaching/supervisions/_index.md

 There are many ways to approach essays.
 Here is one step-by-step guide which can be useful for students who find it difficult to recall what they have read while writing.
 Students should modify this guide to fit their own ways of working.

-1. Read the required papers in advance (only read what you must).
+1. Read (only) the required papers in advance.
     1. Practice identifying the key arguments and counterarguments.
     2. Use questions from past exam papers to scaffold (1).
 These tell you what the course wants you to focus on.
 2. Go to the lecture.